kierenadkins/Software-Architecture/docs/decisions/0006-Sequence-Diagrams-For-System-Behaviour .md

 date: {11/05/2023}
 ---

-# Decision to Use NoSQL for Data Store
+# Decision to Use Sequence Diagrams For System Behaviour

 ## Context and Problem Statement
 As part of my system design, I wanted to model and understand how different components/layers within the system interact with each other.
 This decision will explore a few considered options for behavior diagrams